West Bengal: Districts

-Each district is governed by a district collector or district magistrate, appointed by either the Indian Administrative Service or the West Bengal Civil Service.
+Each district is governed by a district collector or district magistrate, appointed by either the Indian Administrative Service (IAS) or the West Bengal Civil Service (WBCS).
 Each district is subdivided into sub-divisions, governed by a Sub-Divisional Magistrate, and again into blocks.
 Blocks consists of panchayats (village councils) and town municipalities.

 Cities

 The capital and largest city of the state is Kolkata—the third-largest urban agglomeration and the seventh-largest city in India.
 Asansol is the second-largest city and urban agglomeration in West Bengal.

 Major planned cities of West Bengal include Bidhannagar, New Town, Kalyani, Haldia, Durgapur and Kharagpur.
 Kolkata has some planned neighbourhoods like New Garia, Tollygunge, and Lake Town.
 Siliguri is an economically important city, strategically located in the northeastern Siliguri Corridor (Chicken's Neck) of India.
-Other larger cities in West Bengal are Barrackpore, Baharampur, Basirhat, Barddhaman, Howrah, Chandannagar, Jalpaiguri, Haldia and Purulia etc.
+Other cities of significance in West Bengal include Barrackpore, Baharampur, Basirhat, Bardhaman, Howrah, Chandannagar, Jalpaiguri, Haldia and Purulia etc.